nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/governance_updates.md

 # Governance & Updates

-A style guide is a living document that needs to evolve with our team, tools, and best practices.
-This section outlines the processes for **maintaining the guide, ensuring its accuracy, relevance, and continued improvement**.
-Clear governance ensures that the guide remains a **valuable and trusted resource** for everyone.
+This section outlines the processes for **maintaining products, ensuring accuracy, relevance, and continued improvement**.
+Clear governance ensures that products remain a **valuable and trusted resource** for everyone.

 ---

 ### Change Log

-**Version Control:** Maintain a detailed change log that documents all updates, revisions, and additions to the style guide.
-This provides transparency and allows team members to quickly see what has changed and when.
+**Version Control:** Maintain a detailed change log for each data product.
+This log should document all updates, revisions, and additions made to the product.
+This provides transparency and allows both your team members and users of the data products to quickly see what has changed and when.

 ---

 ### Process for Proposing Updates

-**Continuous Improvement:** Establish a clear and accessible process for all team members to propose new guidelines, suggest amendments to existing ones, or recommend improvements to the style guide itself.
-This fosters a culture of collective ownership and continuous improvement.
+**Continuous Improvement:** Establish a clear and accessible process for all team members to suggest amendments or improvements to existing data products, or to propose new data products.

 ---

 ### Maintainers/Owners

-**Accountability:** Clearly identify the individuals or specific team responsible for the ongoing maintenance, regular review, and ultimate ownership of this style guide.
+**Accountability:** Clearly identify the individuals or specific team responsible for the ongoing maintenance, regular review, and ultimate ownership of each data product.
 This ensures accountability and a dedicated resource for questions and updates.